 Educators: Discover what the Wichita Art Museum can offer your students!
 Schedule your free, guided museum tour today.
 All class levels/disciplines are welcome, plus WAM offers 100% bus reimbursement.

 Click here to download your PDF copy of the 2018-2019 School Field Trip Guide.

 Additional Tour Add-On Options - Enhance the Tour Experience

 Looking for extra ways to spark creativity while at WAM?
 Try a special hands-on activity to expand learning.
 Students roll up their sleeves and experiment with media, techniques, and concepts of art in projects linked to their gallery tour experience.
 Materials cost is $5 per student.

 To learn more about how you can schedule these additional components or discuss more creative ways for students to engage learning at WAM, please contact Courtney Spousta, curator of education: firstname.lastname@example.org.

 Docent-led tours are available during museum hours and must be scheduled three weeks in advance.
-Fill out the Tour Request Form below:
+Fill out the Tour Request Form (for adult or student tours) below:

 Guidelines for all tours: